lukesteves92/MLChallenge/README.md

 # ML Challenge - Setup Guide - by Lucas Esteves
 ## ML Challenge App | Android | Kotlin

-Welcome to Mercado Pago Challenge project!
+Welcome to Mercado Libre Challenge project!
 This guide will walk you through setting up the environment to test the project on your local machine.

 `Jetpack Compose` & `MVI Architecture`